GitHubOctocatBot/welcome-to-github/README.md

 # Welcome to GitHub

 Welcome to GitHub—where millions of developers work together on software.
 Ready to get started?
-Let’s learn a few fundamentals, and then try them out by publishing your first GitHub website!
+Let’s learn a few fundamentals, and then try them out by publishing your first GitHub Pages website!

 ## Repositories